 - Do you lack flexibility or struggle to maintain custom in-house solutions?

 - Do your existing electronic lab notebooks and digital solutions integrate across systems?

 Assessing your digital maturity involves taking stock of the current state of affairs and making strategic adjustments to bring your organization up to speed with the latest industry standards.

 Taking the time to define value metrics and measure the expected or actual business value from digital solutions is crucial.
 Understanding the current data and process bottlenecks you face and turning them into measurable value metrics will help set you up for success in your digital transformation journey.

 And, of course, partnering with a vendor that tracks value at this level across its customers helps benchmark the expected efficiency gains your organization can expect from the new solution.
 With this information, you will be well-positioned to make the best decision for your organization and ensure it achieves the expected ROI.

 Develop a Portfolio of Digital Innovation

-In order to support a successful transformation of operational processes, there needs to be a unified vision of the digital capabilities required throughout the entire value stream.
+In order to support a successful digital transformation in life sciences operational processes, there needs to be a unified vision of the digital capabilities required throughout the entire value stream.
 This requires an in-depth fit/gap assessment to determine which existing capabilities can meet the goals and which new investments are necessary.